A little jar of sunshine.

 Can’t get enough overnight oats?!
 Check out How to Make Overnight Oats to mix and match ingredients to your heart’s content.
 Busy mornings never tasted so good.

-Rolled oats, blueberries, chia seeds, milk, and maple syrup are the ingredients for this recipe.
+Rolled oats, blueberries, chia seeds, milk, and maple syrup are the ingredients for this overnight oats recipe.

 • Milk.
 Feel free to use your favorite type of milk.
-Cashew and oat milks are my go-tos since they are super creamy and taste really good in this recipe.
+Cashew and oat milks are my go-tos because they are super creamy and taste great in this recipe.
 But almond milk, soy milk, and regular milk can all be used.

 • Blueberries.
 You can use fresh, sweet blueberries if they’re in season and available.
 Otherwise, you can sub in frozen berries.

 • Sweetener.
-Pure maple syrup is the best option, and honey works fantastic, too.
+Pure maple syrup is the best option, and honey works fantastically, too.
 In a pinch, brown sugar can be used.

 • Chia Seeds.
 While not absolutely necessary, they add many health benefits and enhance the texture.